Answer

 • Then click on Library links

-• Search for northeast wisconsin technical college and check the boxes for our "ProQuest Fulltext" and "FullText @ NWTC's Library".
+• Search for northeast wisconsin technical college and check the boxes for "Full Text from NWTC" and "FullText @ NWTC's Library."
 It is also a good idea to add "Open WorldCat" as well to connect with other libraries in your area.
 Then save your settings.